• Skip to content

 The Chief Commissioner has set out guidelines for unused casual parking space with approval of the Minister of Transport in accordance with Section 12(1)(b) of the Parking Space Levy Act which provides guidance as to whether a parking space is or is not exempt from PSL as an unused casual parking space.

-Additional exemptions: category 2 districts
+Additional exemptions: Category 2 districts

 Parking by customers of a retail shop

-Car space must be:
+To be eligible the car space must be:

 • exclusively set aside for retail customer parking